 Following a successful career in regional media, Danny O’Brien worked at the highest levels of Government, Federal and State, before succeeding Peter Ryan as the member for Gippsland South.
 Danny was CEO of the National Irrigators’ Council, worked as agriculture and trade policy advisor at the Australian Embassy in Jakarta, and at the Rural Industries Research and Development Corporation.
-Danny’s vision for Gippsland is focused on healthy families, more jobs, profitable small businesses and better returns for farmers.
+Mr O'Brien has long been an advocate for policies to grow our entire state.

 The Taskforce comprises experts in a wide range of areas, including:

 Dr Bob Birrell is one of Australia’s foremost sociologists and authorities on demography.
 An academic at Monash University since its founding in 1970, Dr Birrell established and presided over the University’s famous Centre for Population and Urban Research (CPUR) from 1991 to 2011.
 During this time, its journal People and Place set the agenda on population and demography issues.
 More recently, Dr Birrell became President of The Australian Population Research Institute (TAPRI).

 Asher Judah has expertise over a wide range of areas, including planning, construction, population growth and agriculture, as well as public policy.
 After stints at the Victorian Farmers Federation and the Master Builders Association of Victoria, he was appointed a research fellow at the Institute for Public Affairs, during which time he authored ’The Australian Century’.
 Most recently, Mr Judah became deputy executive director at the Property Council of Australia.